 Planning makes good sense.
 Thinking ahead produces better results than just charging ahead without a vision, goals, or plans.

-Planning by local governments—including townships, cities and counties—enables them to grow and change in ways they can afford and to become the type of community they want to be.
+Planning by local governments—including townships, cities and counties—enables them to grow and change in ways they can afford, and become the type of community they want to be.

 The Metropolitan Council is the regional planning agency charged with planning and coordinating the growth and development of the seven-county metropolitan area.
 While local governments focus on planning for their communities, the Council is responsible for regional services that communities need.
 The two coordinate their efforts by taking part in a process of plan-making, negotiations, and final review of the local plans by the Council.